Bayer-Group/cf-users/README.md

                                   "portal-admin-pw" : "<administror user password  Base64 encoded>" ,
-                                  "default-email-domain" : "<email domain of active directory users for example who@cloudfoundry.com would have an email domain of cloudfoundry.com>", "saml-provider" : "<saml provider name, this field is optional>" }'
+                                  "default-email-domain" : "<email domain of active directory users for example who@cloudfoundry.com would have an email domain of cloudfoundry.com>", "saml-provider" : "<saml provider name, this field is optional>" }' "user-name-type" : "<type of username for login.  email or samaccountname}'

 ```
 The guids can be retrieved utilizing the uaac users command.